Xeks4237/NV-GOD/README.md

 THIS REPO IS DISCONTINUED

 All Distros of NeoVim and NeoVim byself sucks,
-I am moving to vscode 😭
+I am moving to vscode 😭(code-oss more exactly)

 NV-GOD is a Best NeoVim Distro